-"This body should be the Cadres Administration of the Central Committee of the C.P.S.U.(B.) and a corresponding cadres department in each of the republican territorial and regional Party organizations."
+"This body should be the Cadres Administration of the Central Committee of the C.P.S.U.(B.) and a corresponding cadres department in each of the republican, territorial and regional Party organizations."

-From this point of view the existing organization of the Party apparatus has proven adequate.
+From this point of view the existing organization of the Party apparatus has proven inadequate.

 In accordance with the Party Rules, industrial-branch departments were set up in the regional committees, territorial committees, Central Committees of the Communist Parties of the national republics and the Central Committee of the C.P.S.U.(B.) to perform the practical work involved in carrying out Party resolutions and decisions and to keep a check on the way they are fulfilled by Soviet bodies, business organizations and the lower Party organizations.
-The idea was to concentrate in each industrialbranch department all the work relating to the given branch, namely, Party organizational work, training and allocation of cadres, mass educational work, industrial propaganda, and supervision of the way Party decisions are fulfilled by the appropriate Soviet and business organs and Party organizations.
+The idea was to concentrate in each industrial-branch department all the work relating to the given branch, namely, Party organizational work, training and allocation of cadres, mass educational work, industrial propaganda, and supervision of the way Party decisions are fulfilled by the appropriate Soviet and business organs and Party organizations.

-The defect of the existing organiza-

-Joseph Stalin, From Socialism to Communism in the Soviet Union, pp. 43-44.
-International Publishers, New York.
-Ibid., p.
-45. tion was that the selection of cadres, which should be directed from one center -for the selection of cadres necessitates the concentration of the entire experience and knowledge of cadres in one place, that being the art of Bolshevik leadership-was divided up among numerous industrial-branch departments.
+The defect of the existing organization was that the selection of cadres, which should be directed from one centre-for the selection of cadres necessitates the concentration of the entire experience and knowledge of cadres in one place, that being the art of Bolshevik leadership-was divided up among numerous industrial-branch departments.
 This resulted in an incorrect utilization of cadres, the absence of uniform methods of studying cadres, and, consequently, in serious defects in the selection of people.
-The division of the work of selecting cadres among different industrialbranch departments also resulted in artificially pigeonholing cadres under separate departments, whereas the proper selection of cadres demands skilful and flexible maneuvering.
+The division of the work of selecting cadres among different industrial-branch departments also resulted in artificially pigeon-holing cadres under separate departments, whereas the proper selection of cadres demands skilful and flexible manœuvring.